SophiePerrin/HypHC/README.md

 # Hyperbolic Hierarchical Clustering (HypHC)

-This code is the official PyTorch implementation of the NeurIPS 2020 paper:
+This code is adapted from the official PyTorch implementation of the NeurIPS 2020 paper:
 > **From Trees to Continuous Embeddings and Back: Hyperbolic Hierarchical Clustering**\
 > Ines Chami, Albert Gu, Vaggos Chatziafratis and Christopher Ré\
 > Stanford University\